Living Room | 3:02 PM

 Adrian's jaw tightened.
 "When?"

 "Tomorrow, possibly.
 Day after at the latest, depending on the secondary routes."
-A pause.
+A pause that carried weight.
 "You won't have to work with Aveline much longer.
 Just a few more days and you're back."

 "Right," Adrian said.
 The word came out hollow in a way he didn't examine.

 "Semi-mutants."
-The term sat awkwardly, like something recently coined.
+The term sat awkwardly, like something recently coined and not yet comfortable in human speech.
 "The serum doesn't fully take — brain function stays intact, cognitive capacity remains human.
 But the physical modifications still occur."

 "What kind of modifications."

 "Enhanced strength.
 Faster reflexes.
 Increased durability."
-Even, measured, reading from something.
+Even, measured, reading from something official.
 "Body temperature drops significantly.
-Cold to the touch lab team says it's like holding something that's been outside too long."
+Cold to the touch.
+Lab team says it's like holding something that's been outside too long."
 A beat.
+A pause that was deliberate.
 "We've got a few in containment at the northern facility.
 Still working out why they stay functional when the standard cases degrade so fast."

 The corridor was very quiet.